kevindoyleie/vhi-design-patterns/README.md

 # Creational Patterns

+In software engineering, creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
+The basic form of object creation could result in design problems or in added complexity to the design.
+Creational design patterns solve this problem by somehow controlling this object creation.

+Creational design patterns are composed of two dominant ideas.
+One is encapsulating knowledge about which concrete classes the system uses.
+Another is hiding how instances of these concrete classes are created and combined.

+Creational design patterns are further categorized into object-creational patterns and Class-creational patterns, where Object-creational patterns deal with Object creation and Class-creational patterns deal with Class-instantiation.
+In greater details, Object-creational patterns defer part of its object creation to another object, while Class-creational patterns defer its object creation to subclasses.

 ## Builder Pattern
 ```
 Separate the construction of a complex object from its representation so that the same construction